• Home

 Sunsets in Sri Lanka

 Rainy season in Sri Lanka is like the Bogeyman, there’s really nothing to be scared of.
 I’m often asked, “when is the best time to visit Sri Lanka?”
 Sri Lanka is a tropical country so expect lots of blissful sunshine and blue skies practically year-round.
-If we’re being technical, the island has 2 monsoon seasons: the northeast monsoon (December to March), and the southwest monsoon (June to October); however, you can visit Sri Lanka anytime during the year IMHO!

-Stilt fishermen in Sri Lanka
+Lighthouse Ahangama in Sri Lanka

-While there are “rainy seasons”, it is nowhere near as unbearable as rainy season in Laos or Thailand, often it will pour in the evening and the sun will be out the next day.
-For your reference, the peak season for the southern province is from around November to January (be mentally prepared for significant crowds if you are visiting Sri Lanka in December around Christmas or New Year’s Eve), and the peak season for the east coast is from around June to August.
-Don’t let people talk you out of visiting Sri Lanka’s south coast in the summer months – you might experience some rain but it tends to be a lot less crowded and there is still plenty of sunshine to be had!
+Don’t let people talk you out of visiting Sri Lanka’s south coast in the summer months – you might experience some rain but it tends to be a lot less crowded and there are still plenty of pockets of sunshine to be enjoyed!
 More travel tips for Sri lanka’s south coast over here and incredible beaches that you can’t miss in southern Sri Lanka here.

 Headed to Sri Lanka?
 I hope you found some of these Sri Lanka travel tips helpful!
-There are many do’s and don’ts when it comes to traveling around Sri Lanka, let me know in the comments section if there are additional things you’ve noticed during your trip to this beautiful country!
+There are many do’s and don’ts when it comes to traveling around Sri Lanka, let me know in the comments section if there are additional things you’ve noticed during your trip to this beautiful country.

 Pin this for later!

 This article contains affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using these links, I only recommend products or services that I have personally used & hotels I have stayed at and loved.
+Thank you for supporting my website by using these links.

 Share this article!